jamesloper/lemontron/_posts/2024-11-19-3d-printing-upside-down.md

 banner: /assets/content/upside-down-printing.jpg
 ---

 3D printing continues to evolve, and one minor development is the concept of printing upside down.
-This idea is attractive because it provides a way to make the base more stable by consolidating all the heavy components near the bottom.
+I investigated this idea because it provides a way to consolidate all the heavy components near the bottom.

-As such, the build plate moves upward as the print progresses.
 While the idea might sound unconventional, the actual printing experience remains the same.
-"But Lemontron", you say, "shouldn't the effects of gravity cause _some_ noticeable difference"?
+"But Lemontron", you say, " shouldn't the effects of gravity cause _some_ noticeable difference"?

-In the Lemontron 3D printer, this design is realized fully, and despite the orientation, the fundamental principles of 3D printing remain the same.
+In Positron-style 3D printers like the V3.2, JourneyMaker, and Lemontron, this design is realized fully, and despite the orientation, the fundamental principles of 3D printing remain the same.
 The printer still follows the sliced model data layer by layer.
 The gravitational effects on the molten material are minimal because it solidifies almost instantly upon extrusion, whether it’s oriented upwards or downwards.
-You can try this on any printer, go ahead and flip yours while it prints, you'll see it doesn't care!
+You can even try this on any printer, go ahead and flip yours while it prints, you'll see it doesn't care!

 ![3D Printing Upside Down](/assets/about/beauty-shot.jpg)